Sword of Goujian: Chemical composition

-The Sword of Goujian still has a sharp blade and shows no signs of tarnish.
+The Sword of Goujian still has a sharp blade and shows no signs of tarnish and it has been speculated that it is likely that the chemical composition, along with the almost air-tight scabbard, were what led to the exceptional state of preservation.
 To understand why, scientists at Fudan University and CAS used modern equipment to determine the chemical composition of the sword, as shown in the table below.